CenturyLinkCloud/mdw-demo/README.md

  - Now you will need to do an eclipse build: Open Project from the menu and click `Clean`.
 This will clean and build your mdw project so that it can be deployed to the server.

+`Note: Eclipse sometimes will override some of the files without asking you.
+So you will need to replace them with the original from the GitHub, in order to avoid any issues while trying to add your mdw-demo project to the Tomcat server instance.
+So do the following:`
+- After you do the gradle build, expand the `.settings` folder (if you do not see this folder, check the Filters) and replace the following files from GitHub (right click > Replace With > Head Revision) :
+    - org.eclipse.wst.common.component
+    - org.eclipse.wst.common.project.facet.core.xml
+ - Also check the .classpath and .project files and if they have been modified, replace them as well.

 ### 4. Tomcat Setup & Running a Process

 #### Create Tomcat Server: